-Electrolysis is a promising option for hydrogen production from renewable resources.
+Electrolysis is a promising option for carbon-free hydrogen production from renewable and nuclear resources.
 Electrolysis is the process of using electricity to split water into hydrogen and oxygen.
 This reaction takes place in a unit called an electrolyzer.
 Electrolyzers can range in size from small, appliance-size equipment that is well-suited for small-scale distributed hydrogen production to large-scale, central production facilities that could be tied directly to renewable or other non-greenhouse-gas-emitting forms of electricity production.

 How Does it Work?